piascikj/imdone/README.md

 - Suggest fixes by sending in patches
 - Improve the code
 - Help with unit and end-to-end testing
-- Provide peer support on our forum or on the Sencha forum.
+- Provide peer support on our forum
 - Publish an article on your blog (send the link) to educate others regarding some aspect of the project
 - Help with missing documentation